jlevy/og-equity-compensation/README.md

   pool that are reserved but not yet issued to employees.
 - 🔹 If you’re trying to figure out the likely percentage a number of shares will be worth in the future, it’s best to know the number of shares that are fully diluted.
+- ∑ Even the fully diluted number may not take into account outstanding convertible securities (like convertible notes) that are *waiting* to be converted into stock at a future milestone.
+  To have a full understanding, in addition to asking about the fully-diluted capitalization, you should also ask about any convertible securities outstanding that are not included in that number.
 - ☝️ The terminology mentioned here isn’t universally applied.
   It’s worth discussing these terms with your company to be sure you’re on the same page.
 - 🄳 A **capitalization table (or cap table)** is a